Saturday, February 7, 2015

 Yasmin: I think that beauty is very powerful but not more than intelligent kindness or knowledge of life’s experiences.
 That aside, I have used my looks to my advantage all the time.
 I usually turn down drinks as I work hard to afford my own, so I don't have to deal with annoying cuties at the bar.
 I’m also a firm believer that if you distract the boys with your perfect breasts and hypnotic eyes, you will use less lube.
 And the money saved is power.

-Monika: At that time of your transition, did you have any transgender role models that you could follow?
+Monika: During your transition, did you have any transgender women you could look up to?

 Yasmin: At the time of my transition, the ladies that exist were the girls I met in clubs and showgirls.
 I picked up many make-up tricks from Raja from RuPaul’s Drag Race.
 Her beauty and showmanship was my inspiration.